-From the large variety of languages you can always find the right one that will be the most helpful for solving some specific task you come upon with.
+From the large variety of languages for mobile, server and Web-development you can always find the right one that will be the most helpful for solving some specific task you come upon with.
 This article is a brief review of one of such languages called “GoLang”.

 In case you don’t know what a GoLang is here is a brief info from Wikipedia: